wpilibsuite/frc-docs/source/docs/software/networktables/client-side-program.rst

 Creating a client-side program
 ==============================

 If all you need to do is have your robot program communicate with GRIP or a dashboard running on the Driver Station laptop, then the previous examples of writing robot programs are sufficient.
-But if you would like to write some custom client code that would run on the drivers station or on a coprocessor then you need to know how to build Network Tables programs for those (non-roboRIO) platforms.
+But if you would like to write some custom client code that would run on the drivers station or on a coprocessor then you need to know how to build :term:`NetworkTables` programs for those (non-roboRIO) platforms.

 A basic client program looks like the following example.